sst/sst/www/docs/constructs/WebSocketApi.md

 _Type_ : `WebSocketApiAuthorizationType`, _defaults to_ `WebSocketApiAuthorizationType.NONE`

 The authorization type for the `$connect` route of the API.
 Set using [`WebSocketApiAuthorizationType`](#websocketapiauthorizationtype).
-Currently, it only supports IAM.
+Supports AWS IAM and a custom Lambda authorizer.
 Defaults to no authorization, `WebSocketApiAuthorizationType.NONE`.

+While both IAM and Lambda authorizers all allows you to secure your APIs.
 The IAM method together with the [`Auth`](Auth.md) construct uses the [Cognito Identity Pool](https://docs.aws.amazon.com/cognito/latest/developerguide/identity-pools.html).
 This allows you to secure other AWS resources as well.

+On the other hand, the Lambda authorizers are for securing APIs specifically.

 ### authorizer?